-However, this friendly pup is a breed on their own, with shy personalities and standing at only 10 – 12 inches (25 – 30 cm) and weighing 5.5 – 9 lbs (2.4 – 4 kg).
+However, this friendly pup is a breed on its own, with shy personalities and standing at only 10 – 12 inches (25 – 30 cm) and weighing 5.5 – 9 lbs (2.4 – 4 kg).
 In addition, they have wavy coats that require moderate maintenance.

 4. Miniature Bull Terrier

 Bull Terriers come in a variety of coat colors, with white being one of them.
 Great with kids and a low shedder, they are an excellent family pet for households with sensitive noses.

 While the Miniature Bull Terrier only stands at 10 – 14 inches (25 – 36 cm) and weighs around 18 – 33 lbs (8 to 15 kg), they are still great guard dogs.

 The smallest dog breed, full-grown at 6 – 9 inches (15 – 23 cm) in height and 3 – 6 lbs in weight (1 – 3 kg), deserves a spot on our list.
 Chihuahuas come in many variations and may even have a deer-head.

 However, they aren’t the best option for families with little children because they demand lots of attention and prefer to be an only child.

 The Coton de Tulear has a coat that feels more like cotton, which is where they got their name from.
 A calm pet that doesn’t need more than ½ hour of exercise a day, they make a great fit for elderly pet owners.

 They average around 11 – 15 lbs (5 – 6.8 kg) and are usually no more than 9 – 13 inches (23 – 33 cm).

 7. French Bulldog